rafaelmpsantos/pbi-model-layout/README.md

 - **Pan** - click and drag the background, smooth pixel-accurate panning
 - **Drag tables** - click and drag any table to reposition; positions are cached and used when applying
 - **Click a table** - highlights the clicked table (dark blue border) and all directly related tables (light blue border)
-- **Click a relationship line** - highlights the line blue and bolds the matching FK field text in both connected containers
+- **Click a relationship line** - highlights the line blue and bolds the matching field text in both connected containers
 - **Reset Zoom** - returns to the initial zoom-to-fit view

 ### Layout Modes